tomcritchlow/tomcritchlow.github.io/_posts/2020-05-27-filtered-for-org-writing.md

 layout: blog
 ---

-Language is the operating system of organizatons.
+Language is the operating system of organizations.
 It's the working memory, the interface between teams and the process for storing and embedding long term memories.

 I'm convinced that writing is a key skill for leaders inside organizations - to be able to clearly and compellingly outline a vision and to direct attention on a regular basis.